Nelosa / Depositphotos.com

 Free Mulch for Seguin Residents

 Free wood chip mulch is available to residents within the Seguin city limits through the City of Seguin Public Works Department while supplies last.
 Mulch may be picked up from 8 a.m. to 2 p.m.
-Monday through Friday at 634 Fred Byrd Drive.
+Mondays through Fridays at 634 Fred Byrd Drive.
 Residents must bring shovels, gloves and containers if self-loading.
 Staff will assist with loading large trailers or dump trucks only.
 For information, call 830-401-2416.

 Energy Assistance Available